monstercat/arp/README.md

         matches: $any
 ```

-In the event that you are validating a large array response and you are looking to seek out a specific element from it.
-You can use the `sorted` property to have the validation
+You can set the `sorted` property to false in the event that you are validating a large array response and are looking to seek out a specific item from it.
+This will have the validation
-perform a depth first search for a node matching the validation.
-E.g:
+perform a depth first search for the first node the validation matches on.

 ```yaml
 payload: